EttusResearch/uhd/host/docs/usrp2.rst

 * to set a known IP address into USRP2 (in case you forgot)

 **Method 1:**
-To change the USRP2's IP address you must know the current address of the USRP2, and the network must be setup properly as described above.
+To change the USRP2's IP address, you must know the current address of the USRP2, and the network must be setup properly as described above.
 Run the following commands: